epochlab/LAM/README.md

     - Activation threshold

 ### Notes
-Single layer of weights holds three memories with the final memory not retrievable.
+Single layer of weights holds three memories with the final memory not retrievable.<br>
-Does it require hidden layers to be efficient or is that just a Boltzmann machine?
+Does it require hidden layers to be efficient or is that just a Boltzmann machine?<br>
-Is LAM just a Hopfield network with arbitary symmetrical graphs and negative associated weights?
+Is LAM just a Hopfield network with arbitary symmetrical graphs and negative associated weights?<br>
-Make probabilistic (Boltzmann)
+Make probabilistic (Boltzmann)<br>
-Resolve value inversion
+Resolve value inversion<br>

-Holiday dates (Sept) - Final submission & resits
+- Holiday dates (Sept) - Final submission & resits

 --------------------------------------------------------------------